icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

-Try to fix: by installing xquartz using brew install Caskroom/cask/xquartz
+Try to fix: by installing xquartz using

+	brew install Caskroom/cask/xquartz

-			Then the next error is:
+Then the next error was:
 			ERROR: the following rosdeps failed to install
 			  homebrew: Failed to detect successful installation of [gazebo]
 			  homebrew: Failed to detect successful installation of [graphviz]
 			  homebrew: Failed to detect successful installation of [theora]

- Try to fix by installing gazebo2, but it complained about symlink conflicts with gazebo1
+Try to fix by installing gazebo2

- I did:
 	brew install gazebo2

+which resulted in the following output (symlink conflicts with gazebo1):

 			==> Installing gazebo2 from osrf/homebrew-simulation
 			==> Downloading http://gazebosim.org/distributions/gazebo/releases/gazebo-2.2.6.t